deuts/deuts.github.io/content/posts/the-smoothie-diet-scam/index.md

 tags:
   - intermittent-fasting
   - diet
 summary: Please, don't fall for this scam.
 The real eating habit that'll totally bring weight-loss and health benefits is Intermittent Fasting.
 Trust me.
 slug: the-smoothie-diet-scam
 series:
   - intermittent-fasting
+draft: false
 ---

 I've recently seen these Youtube shorts that promote The Smoothie Diet.
 I'm sure the Youtube channel that uploads these videos (@Animememes1) is simply grabbing some weight transformation videos from Tiktok, upload them as Shorts in their Youtube channel, and adding a link in the comments about the Smoothie Diet.